frostwire/frostwire-jmplayer/mplayer-svn/README.md

 ./build.sh
 ```

-This script will check out mplayer's code with SVN.
-Its configure script will in turn clone ffmpeg with git.
-The final result should be `fwplayer.exe` for Windows or `fwplayer_osx` for macOS on this folder.
+That's it, you should have a `fwplayer_osx` binary on this folder when the script is done